Informfully/Recommenders/README.md

 ![Informfully Recommenders Pipeline Overview](assets/extension_overview.png "Informfully Recommenders Pipeline Overview")
 <p align="center"><i>Overview of the Informfully Recommenders Pipeline</i></p>

-Please find below an overview datasets, models, re-rankers, and metrics for which we provide out-of-the-box support (these are in addition to what is already supported by Cornac).
+Please find below an overview of the norm-aware Extension of datasets, models, re-rankers, and metrics for which Informfully Recommenders provide out-of-the-box support.
+(Please that this repository is fully backwards compatible.
+It includes and supports all elements that were already part of Cornac.)

 ### Pre-processing Stage